Architecture

 Dispatcher Worker

-The single public entry point.
+The single entry point.
 Its responsibilities are deliberately narrow — authenticate, route, deduplicate, instantiate a Workflow — and nothing else.
 No business logic and no long-running calls run on this path, so each invocation stays well within the Worker CPU budget.
-LLM calls, Octokit fetches, and container starts all happen later, inside the Workflow.
+LLM calls, Octokit fetches, container starts, and target enumeration all happen later, inside a Workflow.

 Workflow Engine